surendra2016/KomootAppiumTest/README.md

 1. Download and install latest version of Java (JDK).
 2. Setup Java Environment Variables.
 3. Download and install Android Studio.
+Before downloading and installing android studio, make sure following system prerequisits are completed:
+    1. 'Step 1' and 'step 2' mentioned above should be completed.
+    2. Your machine should be able to satisfy [these system requirements](https://developer.android.com/studio/#Requirements).
 4. Install additional Android SDK tools.
 5. Setup Android Environmental Variables.
 6. Download and install Appium Desktop app.